 In the past, I have served in leadership positions or have been a long-standing member with organizations ranging from the Oregon Psychological Association (OPA), The Center for Mindful Eating, Columbia River Eating Disorder Network (CREDN), Washington State Psychological Association, and the American Psychological Association (APA).

-When I’m not working, I enjoy spending time with my transracial adoptive family and engaging in a ever-widening variety of interests, which include edible landscapes, raising chickens, cooking, food justice, and various artistic endeavors.
+When I’m not working, I enjoy spending time with my transracial adoptive family and engaging in a ever-widening variety of interests, which include edible landscapes, creative writing, and food justice.